-Yes, all institutions (each ABA and RSSID) utilizing FedLine Solutions will need to complete an Attestation.
+All institutions (each ABA and RSSD ID) utilizing a FedLine Solution, either directly or indirectly through a service provider or other agent, will need to complete an attestation.

-The Federal Reserve Banks determine which organizations are subject to a standard or independent assessment based on a variety of factors, such as: FedLine Solutions used, specific products and services, business use cases and the type of organization represented.
+The Federal Reserve Banks determine which organizations will be subject to a standard or independent assessment based on a variety of factors and criteria and these factors may change from time to time.
+Factors may include, but are not limited to: FedLine Solutions and specific products used, payment volumes and thresholds, and current threat and risk factors.
 If any of these factors change for your organization throughout the year, the need for an independent assessment may also change.

-The individual who signs your attestation should be an official or executive officer in charge of electronic payments operations or payments security for your organization.
+The individual who signs your attestation should be a senior management official or executive officer in charge of electronic payments operations or payments security for your organization.

-No, as long as the individual signing is an official or executive officer in charge of electronic payments operations or payments security for your organization.
+No, as long as the individual signing is a senior management official or executive officer in charge of electronic payments operations or payments security for your organization.

 Your self-assessment may be completed by your internal staff; however, some organizations may be required to have an independent party conduct or review their self-assessment.

-For organizations that must use an independent party to conduct the self-assessment, the requirement of independence can be satisfied by having:
+For organizations that have been notified an independent assessment is required (this information is found in the body of your Assurance Program email), the requirement of independence can be satisfied by having:

 Each institution is permitted to make its own determination of the methodology in which it conducts the self-assessment, provided of course that the self-assessment is sufficient to enable the institution to submit the attestation.